ibm-om/apigateway-experimental/troubleshoot/linux-install.md

 3. Enter `npm cache clean` and then `npm uninstall -g apiconnect`.

-4. Enter `npm install apiconnect -g --registry http://apim-ci1.rtp.raleigh.ibm.com:4873`
+4. Enter `npm install apiconnect -g`.

-5. Enter `docker login datapower-docker-local.artifactory.swg-devops.com`.

-6. Create a new directory for the required loopback project, and `cd` into it.
+5. Create a new directory for the required loopback project, and `cd` into it.

-7. Install a loopback project when you enter the following.
+6. Install a loopback project when you enter the following.
   ```
   apic loopback
   ```
   Loopback presents a series of choices, select the default for each.

-8. Prepare API Connect to use the Toolkit preview Docker image by entering `apic config:set datapower-api-gateway-experimental=true`.
+7. Prepare API Connect to use the Toolkit preview Docker image by entering `apic config:set datapower-api-gateway-experimental=true`.

-9. Start API Connect Designer by entering `apic edit`.
+8. Start API Connect Designer by entering `apic edit`.

-10. In the API Connect Designer, remove any automatically generated Security Definitions.
+9. In the API Connect Designer, remove any automatically generated Security Definitions.
    - a.
 Select the **Design** tab.
    - b.
 Select **Security Definitions** in the left navigation menu.
    - c.
 Click the trash symbol to delete, and click `Ok` in the popup confirmation.